Educate them: Hearts in Unity - Feed, clothe and educate orphans and at-risk children in Tanzania Africa

 Education is the key to overcoming the crippling poverty which is part of the daily lives of children in Tanzania.
 Yet, the educational environment in this third world country makes learning a daily challenge.

 Schools, classrooms, teachers and textbooks are in short supply.
 Classrooms with 75 students taught by one teacher are common.
 As many as five students share a single 4-foot long desk.
 A single textbook is often shared by as many as 20-25 students.
 Several students often share a pencil, or use a pencil that has been cut in half for two children to use.

 Families living in extreme poverty struggle to purchase the required school uniforms, shoes and school supplies for their children.
 Children can be sent home from school for not having these basic items.

-In supporting the academic and extracurricular activities of schools such as Seela Primary School and Maring'a Juu Primary School we are empowering these children with the tools they need to succeed in achieving their dreams.
+In supporting the academic and extracurricular activities of schools such as Seela Primary School, Maring'a Juu Primary School and Shekilango Primary School, we are empowering these children with the tools they need to succeed in achieving their dreams.

 The solution is so simple... together, we can educate the orphan and at-risk children of Tanzania.